 Note that the destination is not your product.
 The product is a tool that you have to offer to the buyer to help them reach their destination.
 You are the Yoda, the Hagrid, the Gandalf of the situation.
 The buyer needs you to make it where they need to go.

-Notice that somewhere along the way, the story became the buyer’s instead of yours.
+Notice that somewhere along the way, the story became the that of the buyer’s instead of yours.
 It is their mission if they choose to accept it.
 It belongs to both of you, if and when the buyer chooses to accept your aid.
 And that’s a saga that is crafted, not pitched.